chiragsdev/devskillz/README.md

-# DevSkillz - eLearning Platform for Skill Development and Learning
+# DevSkillz - eLearning Platform for Skill Development and Learning Website

 ## Overview